Irreversibility of Asymptotic Entanglement Manipulation Under Quantum Operations Completely Preserving Positivity of

-In the one-copy case, we clearly need to do some relaxations of the minimization of $S(\rho||\sigma)$ with respect to PPT states.
-Let us define $D(\rho)=\{\rho': \supp(\rho')\subseteq\supp(\rho)\}$ to be the set of quantum states supporting on $\supp(\rho)$, and denote the set of PPT states by $\G$.
+In the one-copy case, we need to do some relaxations of the minimization of $S(\rho||\sigma)$ with respect to PPT states.
+Note that the support of a state $\rho$, denoted by $\supp(\rho)$, is a subspace spanned by the eigenvectors of $\rho$ with positive eigenvalues.
+Let $D(\rho)=\{\rho': \supp(\rho')\subseteq\supp(\rho)\}$ be the set of quantum states whose supports are contained in that of $\rho$, and let $\G$ be the set of PPT states.
 We can first relax the minimization of $S(\rho||\sigma)$ to the smallest relative entropy distance between $D(\rho)$ and the set $\G$.
-See FIG. 1 for the idea.
-Then applying some properties of quantum relative entropy, the problem can be relaxed to minimizing $-\log \tr P\sigma$ over all PPT states $\sigma$, where $P$ is the projection onto $\supp(\rho)$.
-Noting that this is SDP computable, we can further use SDP techniques to obtain the following bound
+See FIG. 2 below for an intuitive illustration of the ideas.

+Then applying properties of quantum relative entropy, we can further relax the problem to minimizing $-\log \tr P\sigma$ over all PPT states $\sigma$, where $P$ is the projection onto $\supp(\rho)$.
+Noting that this is SDP-computable, we can use SDP techniques to obtain the following bound